Debasishsaha123/Churn-Prediction/README.md

 As a result, by addressing churn, these businesses may not only preserve their market position, but also grow and thrive.
 More customers they have in their network, the lower the cost of initiation and the larger the profit.
 As a result, the company's key focus for success is reducing client attrition and implementing effective retention strategy.

-## Data

-I have used the Telco Customer Churn dataset which is available on [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ## Required Libaries

 1.[Numpy](https://github.com/numpy/numpy)